CiganOliviu/easyPass-WS/README.md

-# easyPass-windows-version
+# easyPass-WS
-A C++ library for unit-tests and checks for standard algos and math.
+A C++ library for unit-tests and checks for standard algos and math special focused on windows platform.